mmore500/waves/index.md

 ## Logistics

 The virtual workshop will take place between **May 25, 2020** and **July 31, 2020**.
-Participants will be expected to commit to full-time engagement with the workshop.
+Participants will be expected to commit to full-time (approximately 40 hours/week) engagement with the workshop.
-All group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
+To accomodate multiple U.S. time zones, all group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
-A $6,000 stipend will be disbursed in five bi-weekly installments to participants.
+A **$6,000** stipend will be disbursed to participants in five bi-weekly installments of $1,200.

-Individuals who were enrolled as an undergaduate or graduate student during the fall of 2019 or the spring of 2020 are eligible to participate.
+All U.S. citizens/permanent residents are eligible to apply, as are international students already enrolled at Michigan State University.
+The workshop will be aimed at upper-level undergraduates in computer science, but graduate students or other early-career computer scientists are also welcome to apply.

 We are seeking participants with prior practical experience in computer science: writing and running software of some sort.
 Prior experience with C++ and/or JavaScript is expected, but not strictly required.
 We especially encourage applications from members of underrepresented groups in computer science.

 Applications should consist of:
-1. a curriculum vitae or resume, and
+1. a curriculum vitae or resume,
 2. a brief (appox.
 500 to 1000 words) statement that describes
   * your personal background and career goals,
   * your interest in the program, and
   * an interesting coding project you've tackled.
     * in any setting: school, hackathon, personal project, research, work, etc.
     * as possible, link us to the code, the deployment, the project website, a writeup, and/or presentation!
+3. and, optionally, two references for your coding ability (include name, email, and relationship).

-Applications should be submitted to [ofria@msu.edu](ofria@msu.edu) with the subject line "WAVES Application" no later than **May 4, 2020**.
+Applications should be submitted to [avida-waves@googlegroups.com](avida-waves@googlegroups.com) with the subject line "WAVES Application" no later than **May 4, 2020**.

 We will announce paticipant selection no later than **May 11, 2020**.

 This workshop is funded through *Active LENS: Learning Evolution and the Nature of Science using Evolution in Action* (NSF IUSE #1432563).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-## C++ Projects:
+## Example C++ Projects:

 Build core digital evolution framework tools in the [Modular Agent-Based Evolution (MABE) project](https://github.com/hintzelab/mabe).